KhushiSharma-18/Sales-Dashboard-Excel/README.md

-# Sales-Dashboard-Excel
+# Sales Dashboard using MS Excel

-Interactive Sales Dashboard built in Microsoft Excel to analyze sales data, visualize trends, and improve decision-making through data insights.
+This project is an interactive *Sales Dashboard* built using Microsoft Excel to analyze and visualize sales data effectively.

+## 🧩 Features
+- Dynamic charts and visualizations for sales performance
+- Automated calculations using Excel formulas
+- Pivot Tables for detailed analysis
+- Clean and professional dashboard design

+## 🛠 Tools & Skills Used
+- Microsoft Excel
+- Data Visualization
+- Pivot Tables and Charts
+- Data Analysis Functions

+## 📈 Outcomes
+Enhanced decision-making and performance tracking by visualizing sales trends and patterns.

+## 📅 Duration
+September 2025

+---

+Created by *Khushi Sharma*